-In todays world we’re always being bombarded with the latest films and music, and it’s not uncommon to buy many DVDs and CDs to watch/listen to at home.
+In todays world we’re always being bombarded with the latest films and music, and it’s not uncommon to buy lots to watch/listen to at home.
+The issue comes when you try to organise CDs and DVDs as there can be so many.

 However, this can cause a massive storage problem if you have too many – and can start to make rooms look really cluttered.